Deutsch: Deutschland / Español: Alemania / Português: Alemanha / Français: Allemagne / Italiano: Germania

 • Shipbuilding and Repair: Specializing in constructing both commercial and naval vessels.

-• Maritime Safety and Surveillance: Ensuring safe operations in its waters and compliance with international maritime laws.
+• Maritime safety and Surveillance: Ensuring safe operations in its waters and compliance with international maritime laws.

 • Naval Defense: Maintaining a robust navy that contributes to both national defense and international maritime security operations.